 We recommend booking flights no more than 3 months in advance and buying your insurance at the same time, to cover you should the unexpected occur.

 Travel Insurance - It’s got to be done so don’t get on that plane until you’ve got sufficient insurance to cover your whole trip.
+Travel insurance needs to cover any medical expenses that may occur in country, delayed flights and lost baggage etc. Travel insurance is different from health insurance and is specific to the country you are travelling to.
+Therefore, if you already have health insurance please do not assume it will cover you whilst you are abroad.
+You will need to check the details as this often isn't sufficient for overseas travel.
 Check the conditions of your insurance and make sure you’re covered for White Water Rafting level 3.
 As with flights, Student Universe are really helpful for insurance too!
 You can get in touch with them on 0333 333 9224 or by filling in this form.
+We also find using comparison sites like 'Compare the Market' can be a really useful place to start to find a policy that suits you best.

 It’s also worth checking that your provider will cover your care in a private hospital, as those are often the facilities we use in Indonesia